Nickflanagn24/blockbuster-brainbuster/README.md

 2. From the **Source** section, select the **Main Branch**.
 3. Once selected, the page automatically refreshes, confirming the successful deployment.
 4. The live website can be accessed [here](https://nickflanagn24.github.io/blockbuster-brainbuster/).

 ---

+## Bugs & Fixes
+1.**Mute Button Visibility Issue**

+**Bug**: The mute button is only displayed on the quiz screen, disappearing on other screens.

+**Fix**: Moved the mute button to be outside the quiz container so it’s always visible.
+Updated CSS to position it consistently across screens.

+2.**Question Image Display Issue**

+**Bug**: Images for questions were not displaying due to incorrect HTML string formatting in JavaScript.

+**Fix**: Corrected the innerHTML assignment for questionImage to properly set the src attribute with ${questionData.image}.
+Ensured correct syntax by closing quotes within the template string.

+3.**Contrast Accessibility Errors**

+**Bug**: Text and button colors were too low in contrast, failing accessibility standards.

+**Fix**: Updated CSS with higher-contrast colors (e.g., light text on dark backgrounds) and brightened buttons to enhance visibility.
+Applied text shadows to improve readability over images.

+4.**JavaScript Function Errors** (Uncaught ReferenceError)

+**Bug**: Uncaught ReferenceErrors due to undefined or misnamed variables within functions.

+**Fix**: Verified variable names were consistent and initialized before use.
+Added console logging for debugging and isolated missing variables.

+5.**End Screen Not Displaying Final Score**

+**Bug**: The final score was not visible on the end screen.

+**Fix**: Updated the showEndScreen() function to retrieve the latest score and inject it into the end screen’s score display element.

+6.**Incorrect Answer Feedback Delayed**

+**Bug**: Feedback for correct/incorrect answers (e.g., color changes) wasn’t appearing until the next question loaded.

+**Fix**: Added a short timeout before advancing to the next question, allowing time to display feedback, and used setTimeout() to briefly show whether the answer was correct or incorrect.

+7.**Navigation Between Screens**

+**Bug**: Navigation buttons caused unexpected behavior when clicked multiple times or too quickly.

+**Fix**: Added debounce functionality to navigation buttons to prevent multiple rapid clicks.
+Also disabled buttons temporarily during transitions.

+---